Convention Awards

 The Carrie W. Staehle Award honors an initiated Chapter Advisory Board member for exceptional service to their chapter and to the Sorority.

-Learn more about Karah
+Learn more about Rita

 Outstanding New Advisor Award